Salmasulthana28/salma/README.md

 ## ITERATION OF THE FIRST 10 NUMBERS

-This script iterates through the first 10 numbers and calculates the Fibonacci sequence, where each number is the sum of the two preceding ones.
+This script iterates through the first 10 numbers and calculates the  sequence, where each number is the sum of the two preceding ones.

 current is set to 1, representing the current number in the Fibonacci sequence.